Penang and Province Wellesley Volunteer Corps

-The Penang and Province Wellesley Volunteer Corps (Abbr.: P&PWVC), also known as Penang Volunteer Corps and Penang Volunteer Rifle was a militia unit in Malaya.
-It was established on 1 March 1861 and together with Singapore Volunteer Corps and Malacca Volunteer Corps, they were a part of the Crown Colony of the Straits Settlements Volunteer Force (SSVF).
-The Penang Volunteer Rifle was the 3rd Battalion SSVF while Singapore is 1st and 2nd Battalion SSVF and Malacca was the 4th Battalion SSVF.
-After the expulsion of Singapore from Malaysia in 1965, the Penang Volunteer Rifle became the oldest military unit established in Malaysia.
+The Penang and Province Wellesley Volunteer Corps (Abbr.: P&PWVC), also known as the Penang Volunteer Corps or Penang Volunteer Rifle, was a militia unit formed in British Malaya.
+It was officially established on 1 March 1861, making it one of the earliest locally raised volunteer military units in the region.

+Together with the Singapore Volunteer Corps and the Malacca Volunteer Corps, the P&PWVC formed part of the Straits Settlements Volunteer Force (SSVF), a volunteer formation within the Crown Colony of the Straits Settlements.
+Within the SSVF structure, the Penang Volunteer Rifle was designated as the 3rd Battalion, while Singapore comprised the 1st and 2nd Battalions, and Malacca formed the 4th Battalion.

+Following the expulsion of Singapore from Malaysia in 1965, the Penang Volunteer Rifle inherited the distinction of being the oldest military unit established in Malaysia.